-A variety of supplemental CPA products is available from John Wiley & Sons, Inc. By using a variety of learning techniques, such as software, computer-based learning, and audio CDs, the candidate is more likely to remain focused during the study process and to retain information for a longer period of time.
+A variety of supplemental CPA products are available from John Wiley & Sons, Inc. By using a variety of learning techniques, such as software and audio CDs, the candidate is more likely to remain focused during the study process and to retain information for a longer period of time.
 Visit our website at www.wiley.com/cpa for other products, supplements, and updates.

-Working CPA Questions
+Working CPA Problems

-The AICPA content outlines, study outlines, etc., will be used to acquire and assimilate the knowledge tested on the examination.
+The AICPA Content Outlines, study outlines, etc., in Volume 1 will be used to acquire and assimilate the knowledge tested on the examination.
 This, however, should be only one-half of your preparation program.
-The other half should be spent practicing how to work questions.
-Some candidates probably spend over 90% of their time reviewing material tested on the CPA exam.
-Much more time should be allocated to working previous examination questions under exam conditions.
-Working examination questions serves two functions.
+The other half should be spent practicing how to work problems using Volume 2, "Problems and Solutions."

+Most candidates probably spend over 90% of their time reviewing material tested on the CPA exam.
+Much more time should be allocated to working questions and simulations under exam conditions.
+Working potential examination questions serves two functions.
 First, it helps you develop a solutions approach as well as solutions that will maximize your score.
 Second, it provides the best test of your knowledge of the material.